 The page is available only when the PHP plugin is enabled.
-The plugin is bundled with PhpStorm and activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
+The plugin is activated by default.
+If the plugin is disabled, enable it on the Plugins settings page as described in Enabling and Disabling Plugins.

 menu-ajax-script.php script to the skipped paths list.
 You can also group such scripts into folders and add these folders to the "ignore list".

 |Notify about skipped paths||Select this checkbox to have PhpStorm inform you every time it receives a request to a script to be skipped.|

 |Skipped paths||This list box shows the scripts and folders to ignore requests to.|

 |Click this button to have a new line added to the list.
 Then click the Browse button and in the dialog box that opens choose the file or folder to skip connections to.|

 |Click this button to have the selected item removed from the list.|